vishvAsa/vedAH_yajuH/taittirIyam/saMhitA/keith/1/3_The_Victim_for_Agni_and_Soma.md

 title = "3 The Victim for Agni and Soma"

 +++
-### e
-For the plants with good berries thee!
-### h
-Support the sky, fill the atmosphere, with thy base make firm the earth.
 ### i
-To these dwellings of thine are we fain to go,
-Where are the many-horned active kine;
-There is resplendent the highest step
-Of the wide-stepping Visnu, the mighty!
 ### k
-Behold the deeds of Visnu
-Wherein he displayed his laws,
-Indra's true friend.
 ### l
-That highest step of Visnu
-The singers ever gaze upon

-Like an eye stretched in the sky.
 ### m
 Thee that art winner of Brahmans, winner of nobles, winner of fair
 offspring, winner of increase of wealth, I close in.